 The Delaware Sea Grant College Program conducts research, education, and outreach projects to help people from all walks of life wisely use, manage, and conserve Delaware's ocean and coastal resources.
-The program is a partnership involving the National Sea Grant College Program in the National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce; the State of Delaware; and the University of Delaware.
-You can search the entire Sea Grant network here.
-Delaware Sea Grant’s current strategic plan establishes the program’s top priorities in marine research, education, and public outreach for 2014-2017.
-The plan aligns with the following focus areas identified in the National Sea Grant College Program’s 2014 national strategic action plan:
+The program is a partnership involving the National Sea Grant College Program in the National Oceanic and Atmospheric Administration (NOAA) within the U.S. Department of Commerce; the State of Delaware; and the University of Delaware.
+Delaware Sea Grant manages its operations according to strategic plans that are updated in four-year cycles.
+A plan for 2018-2021 is currently undergoing development and approval.
+During the 2018-2021 time period Delaware Sea Grant will address:

 - Healthy Coastal Ecosystems

 For additional information, please see our latest annual report.

 In compliance with NOAA Data and Publication Sharing Directive for NOAA Grants, Cooperative Agreements, and Contracts v3.0 all environmental data collected through Sea Grant supported projects must be made publicly accessible, in a timely fashion, typically within 2 years of the end of the award.
 Anyone interested in obtaining data resulting from a Sea Grant award is encouraged to contact the lead researcher directly.
 Inquiries may also be directed to Research Coordinator, Dr. Jennifer Merrill (firstname.lastname@example.org).